 This antibody needs to be stored at + 4°C in a fridge short term in a concentrated dilution.
 Freeze thaw will destroy a percentage in every cycle and should be avoided.

 If you buy Antibodies supplied by Biovision they should be stored frozen at - 24°C for long term storage and for short term at + 5°C.

-antibody to-CD160 molecule polyclonal (Antibody to)
+antibody to-apolipoprotein A-IV (Antibody to) (NT)

 Alternative to gene target

 apolipoprotein A-IV, APOA4 and IDBG-72499 and ENSG00000110244 and 337, phosphatidylcholine-sterol O-acyltransferase activator activity, Extracellular, Apoa4 and IDBG-161288 and ENSMUSG00000032080 and 11808, APOA4 and IDBG-630787 and ENSBTAG00000019770 and 537301